w3c/webappsec/specs/subresourceintegrity/spec.markdown

 #### Resource Integrity

-*   An author wishes to use a content delivery network to improve performance for her globally-distributed users.
-She wishes to ensure, however, that the CDN's servers deliver _only_ the code she expects them to deliver.
-She can mitigate the risk that CDN compromise (or unexpectedly malicious behavior) would change her site in unfortunate ways by adding [integrity metadata][] to the `link` element included on her page:
+*   An author wishes to use a content delivery network to improve performance for globally-distributed users.
+It is important, however, to ensure that the CDN's servers deliver _only_ the code the author expects them to deliver.
+To mitigate the risk that a CDN compromise (or unexpectedly malicious behavior) would change that site in unfortunate ways, the following [integrity metadata][] is added to the `link` element included on the page:

         <link rel="stylesheet" href="https://site53.cdn.net/style.css"
               integrity="sha256-SDfwewFAE...wefjijfE">
     {:.example.highlight}

-*   An author wants to include JavaScript provided by a third-party analytics service on her site.
-She wants, however, to ensure that only the code she's carefully reviewed is executed.
-She can do so by generating [integrity metadata][] for the script she's planning on including, and adding it to the `script` element she includes on her page:
+*   An author wants to include JavaScript provided by a third-party analytics service.
+To ensure that only the code that has been carefully reviewed is executed, the author generates [integrity metadata][] for the script, and adds it to the `script` element:

         <script src="https://analytics-r-us.com/v1.0/include.js"
                 integrity="sha256-SDfwewFAE...wefjijfE"></script>